Ifycode-extension/solve-js/README.md

 |<img width="1101" alt="solvejs-image" src="https://user-images.githubusercontent.com/45185388/131930669-dd2829c1-a4e4-4154-b8e2-e5e7c03321e8.png">|
 |--|

-Solve js is a client-only single page application containing vanilla javascript tasks (for development purpose only).
+Solve js is a client-only single page application made by [@Ifycode](https://github.com/Ifycode) containing vanilla javascript tasks (for development purpose only).
 The tasks are based on features generally found in web applications.
 Just run the application like you would run any html project in the browser e.g. with VScode live server (extension).
 Readme is divided into the following sections:
 - [Task instructions](#task-instructions)
 - [Setup instructions](#setup-instructions)
 - [Check that setup is successful](#check-that-setup-is-successful)